New states of Germany: Economy

 The economic reconstruction of eastern Germany (Aufbau Ost) proved to be longer-term than originally foreseen.
 As of 2005, the standard of living and average annual income remained significantly lower in the new states.

 The federal government spent €2 trillion to reunify and privatise 8,500 state-owned east German enterprises.
-Almost all East German industries were considered outdated while reunifying.
+Almost all East German industries were considered outdated at the time of reunification.
 Since 1990, amounts between €100 billion and €140 billion have been transferred to the new states annually.
 More than €60 billion were spent supporting businesses and building infrastructure in the years 2006–2008.

 A €156 billion economic plan, Solidarity Pact II, was enforced in 2005 and provided the financial basis for the advancement and special promotion of the economy of the new states until 2019.
 The "solidarity tax", a 5.5% surcharge on the income tax, was implemented by the Kohl government to match the infrastructure of the new states to the levels of the western ones and to apportion the cost of unification and the expenses of both the Gulf War and European integration.
 The tax, which raises €11 billion annually, was planned to remain in force until 2019.

 Since reunification, the unemployment rate in the East has doubled that of the West.
 The unemployment rate reached 12.7% in April 2010, after reaching a maximum of 18.7% in 2005.
 As of 2020, the unemployment rates in the new states were lower than in some old states.

 In the decade 1999–2009, economic activity per person rose from 67% to 71% of western Germany.
 Wolfgang Tiefensee, the minister then responsible for the development of the new states, said in 2009: "The gap is closing."
 The new states are also the part of the country that was least affected by the 2008 financial crisis.

 Women in the eastern Germany are more likely to be employed full-time and reach higher positions in their career, and work longer hours.
 During the division of Germany, East German women were encouraged to seek full-time employment, housewives were derided as "parasites" (Schmarotzer); in contrast to West Germany, where tax and benefits system discouraged dual-earner families, so working mothers were seen in a negative light and derided as "raven mothers" (Rabenmutter).
 At the time of reunification, almost 90% of women in East Germany were in full-time employment, whilst only about 55% in West Germany.
 In addition, East German mothers tend to have children earlier in life and return to work after taking just one year of maternity leave (as was the standard in the former East Germany), whilst women from the Western states usually stay on maternity leave for the full 3 years until job protection ends.

 All the new states qualify as Objective 1 development regions within the European Union and were eligible to receive investment subsidies of up to 30% until 2013.